 Succulents are somewhat susceptible to scars caused by vinegar burns.
 Herbaceous plants are the most sensitive of the lot and often succumb to even relatively small quantities of vinegar.
 Rinsing, if not done with immediacy, fails in reviving affected leaves.

-What vinegar does is dissolves the waxy coating that protects a cell’s ability to keep in water.
+Vinegar dissolves the waxy coating that protects a cell’s ability to keep in water.
 The water escapes, the cell dries out.
 And while eminently suitable for a weed, the consequences do not fare well for a houseplant.

-The one upside of incidental application of vinegar to a plant is that it only affects the coated foliage.
+The one upside of the incidental application of vinegar to a plant is that it only affects the coated foliage.
 Underground roots and bulbs are usually unscathed in the wake.

 How much vinegar will kill a plant?